-- You can file your claim on-line at Sun Life's Customer Access Web Site and have your reimbursement deposited directly in your bank account; visit www.SunLife.ca/member to register and obtain a PIN number for on-line claims filing - Alternately, you can complete the applicable Extended Health Claim Form that you can obtain from myHR; the mailing address is on the bottom of the form - To ensure quick and accurate reimbursement, complete the entire form including your policy number (25495); include your name and ID; these numbers can be found on your Sun Life drug card - You must submit claims within 9 months of the date of service - If you want your out-of-pocket health expenses forwarded directly to your HSA after reimbursement from the extended health plan, use the Extended Health Claim Form with Health Spending Account Authorization; be sure to check the box authorizing Sun Life to send your claim directly to the HSA for further reimbursement.
+- You can file your claim on-line at Canada Life's GroupNet plan member Web Site and have your reimbursement deposited directly in your bank account - Alternately, you can complete the applicable Extended Health Claim Form that you can obtain from myHR; the mailing address is on the bottom of the form - To ensure quick and accurate reimbursement, complete the entire form including your policy number (50764), your name and ID; these numbers can be found on your Canada Life drug card - You must submit claims within 9 months of the date of service - If you want your out-of-pocket health expenses forwarded directly to your HSA after reimbursement from the extended health plan, use the Extended Health Claim Form with Health Spending Account Authorization; be sure to check the box authorizing Canada Life to send your claim directly to the HSA for further reimbursement.

-Note: HSA expenses must be submitted to Sun Life and received by May 31st of the following year.
+Note: HSA expenses must be submitted to Canada Life and received by May 31st of the following year.